 Made up of close to 1,000 historic buildings, this iconic temple is rightly UNESCO-listed.

-Once exclusively used by only Emperors and their royal families, the Forbidden City is no longer forbidden to visitors arriving from all over the world.
+Once exclusively used by only Emperors and their royal families, the Forbidden City is no longer off limits to visitors arriving from all over the world.

 Since the last Emperor of China was evicted in the 1920s, the Forbidden City has been open to the public.

-A symbol and reminder of the Ming Dynasty that once ruled the country, the Forbidden City today houses a Palace Museum that has a collection of over 1 million pieces of art.
+A symbol and reminder of the Ming Dynasty, the Forbidden City today houses a Palace Museum with a collection of over 1 million pieces of art.

 2. The Great Wall of China